Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Serious complications are rare, but they do occur.
 Be sure to ask questions and follow all instructions given by the care team.

 Many patients are awake during the procedure to insert a PICC line.
 Younger children may be given medicine to help them sleep or relax during the procedure.
 Patients who receive general anesthesia will be given NPO instructions for limiting food and drink before the procedure.
 It is very important to follow these guidelines.
 The actual placement of a PICC line usually takes about 15-30 minutes.
 The total time for the procedure can be 1-2 hours with anesthesia and recovery.

-A nurse will teach families how to care for the PICC line.
+Your care team will teach you how to care for the PICC line.
 PICC lines must be flushed daily with heparin.
 Heparin is a medicine that keeps blood from clotting and blocking the line.
 A dressing is worn over the area to prevent infection and keep the catheter in place.
-A nurse will change the dressing once a week.
+The dressing is changed once a week.
 The dressing must be changed if it gets wet, dirty, or comes off.
 It is important to keep the dressing from getting wet during bathing.

 It may feel like the line is pulling on the outside of the skin.

 Medications may be given with a syringe or an IV bag.
-Let a nurse know if you have any pain or discomfort while receiving your medications.
+Let your care team know if your child has any pain or discomfort while getting medications.

 Follow all care instructions to keep the line working properly and to prevent infection.
 Always wash your hands before touching the catheter.
 The needleless connector should be cleaned before each connection to the line.

-Avoid activities that could damage the catheter such as contact sports or rough play.
-You should not swim with a PICC line because it increases the risk of infection.
+Your child should avoid activities that could damage the catheter, such as contact sports or rough play.
+Your child should not swim with a PICC line because it increases the risk of infection.

 Make sure the line is secured, and keep a clean, dry dressing over the site at all times.
 Watch for cracks or other signs of damage to the line.